China's yuan plunges again. Is a currency war coming?

 A sliding currency could help China's huge export industry cope with new US tariffs, as it makes Chinese products cheaper for buyers who pay in dollars.
 That could in turn boost an economy that posted its slowest growth rate in nearly two years — 6.7% — in the second quarter.

 Unlike the dollar or euro, the yuan does not float freely against other currencies.
-Instead, China's central bank helps guide the currency by setting a daily trading range.
-On Thursday, it surprised investors by guiding the yuan lower.
+Instead, China's central bank — the People's Bank of China — helps guide the currency by setting a daily trading range.

-Ken Cheung, a currency analyst at investment bank Mizuho, said the move implied that the central bank would tolerate a weaker currency in order to support the economy.
+Analysts at research firm BMI noted Friday that the yuan is weakening because investors expect the bank to loosen monetary policy "in a bid to support an economy that is facing multiple headwinds," including a trade war with the United States.

 Related: China's yuan is weakening against the dollar.
 Here's what's going on

-There could be costs, however.
+The United States and China have slapped tariffs on billions of dollars of each other's goods, and President Donald Trump is threatening to strike again at even more Chinese exports.

 A weaker yuan risks increasing trade tensions with the Trump administration, which has repeatedly accused China of keeping its currency artificially low to support its huge export industry.

+The latest declines prompted Trump to complain in an interview with CNBC on Thursday that the yuan was "dropping like a rock" against the dollar.

+"Our currency is going up.
+I have to tell you, it puts us at a disadvantage," Trump added.

 Analysts say it's unlikely that China would use the weaker yuan as a weapon in the trade war.
-They point to the chaos caused in Chinese and global markets by sharp falls in the currency in 2015 and early 2016.
+They point to the chaos caused in Chinese and global markets by sharp falls in the currency in 2015 and 2016.

-But trade tensions are escalating anyway.
-The United States and China have slapped tariffs on billions of dollars of each other's goods, and President Donald Trump is threatening to strike again at even more Chinese exports.
+"Whether or not China is wittingly undertaking a depreciation policy, the question will increasingly be on investors' minds as the slide deepens," Societe Generale strategists wrote in a note on Friday.

 Related: China's economy shows signs of slowing.
 A trade war won't help